-Cryptocurrency is still a relatively new investment option, so many people are cautious about it and don’t know whether they should invest in it or not.
+Cryptocurrency is still a relatively new investment option, so many people are cautious about it, don’t know whether they should invest in it or not and are not aware of the crytpocurrency risks.
 It doesn’t work in the same way that other currencies do, and the market trends are different from stocks and shares, for example.

 If you are on the fence about cryptocurrency and you want to learn more, this article will tell you the basics.
 If you do decide that you want to invest in cryptocurrency, it’s important that you understand the risks before going in.
 This is true of any investment but it’s particularly important with cryptocurrencies because they are new and they are different from other investments you might have experience with.
 So, these are the big risks you need to be aware of before putting your money into cryptocurrency.

 You buy your cryptocurrencies through an online exchange, and finding the right one is the first step on your investing journey.
 There are some great safe and secure crypto trading platforms out there where you can quickly and easily buy a range of different cryptocurrencies.
 Unfortunately, there are also fake exchanges that will take your money and disappear.
 A lot of new investors get caught out by these scams and lose a lot of money.
 Once you have bought cryptocurrency, it needs to be stored in a digital wallet.
 There are also fake wallet sites out there that will steal the cryptocurrency from you.
 It’s important that you spend some time researching different options for exchanges and digital wallets to ensure that you don’t get ripped off.